Skip to main content Skip to navigation

 Plasma metalloproteins

-It is for example known that the zinc concentration in human blood is ca. 10-20 micromolar.
+The zinc concentration in human blood is ca. 10-20 micromolar.
 The largest part (about three quarters) of plasma Zn(II) is bound by human serum albumin, which is present at a concentration of ca. 600 micromolar - it is thus the most abundant protein in plasma.
-Besides its likely, but not well understood role in zinc homeostasis, albumin performs many functions; in particular, it is resposible for the transport of fatty acids, bilirubin, and many xenobiotics including drugs.
+Besides its likely, but not well understood role in zinc homeostasis, albumin performs many functions; in particular, it is responsible for the transport of fatty acids, bilirubin, and many xenobiotics including drugs.

 Site A from X-ray

-The image shows the structure of the high-affinity zinc site on human albumin, as determined by X-ray crystallography.
-Domain I is shown in green, and domain II in yellow, the zinc zinc ion is shown in purple.
-Besides two histidine residues, an aspartate and an external ligand such as a water coordinate the zinc ion.
+The image shows the structure of the high-affinity zinc site on human albumin, as determined by X-ray crystallography (Circulatory zinc transport is controlled by distinct interdomain sites on mammalian albumins (2016))Link opens in a new window.
+Domain I is shown in green, and domain II in yellow, the zinc ion is shown in purple.
+Besides two histidine residues, an aspartate and an external ligand such as water coordinate the zinc ion.

 Albumin_fat